-Diu town sits at the east end of the island.
+Diu town sits at the eastern end of the island.
 The northern side of the island, facing Gujarat, is tidal marsh and salt pans, while the southern coast alternates between limestone cliffs, rocky coves and sandy beaches, better for people-watching than sun worshipping.